Forms in the Primary Hierarchy

 Trusting is the L7 manifestation of Willingness that emerges as a way to handle any new and unknown relationship or situation in a positive way.
 Willingness is not an issue where you have come to trust a person or situation through many interaction over a long period.
 The emphasis here is on a new situation where you need to activate, extend or release trust.

-FunctionTrusting refers to assuming a new unknown relationship will serve you without any guarantee or certainty of no harm.
+FunctionTrusting refers to opening up your self to a new unknown relationship without any guarantee of benefit or protection from harm.

 Importance of Time

-Forms of willingness are intrinsically potentially difficult to activate due to egotistic concerns.
+An intrinsic feature of forms of willingness are that they are potentially difficult to activate due to egotistic concerns.
 These egotistic forces don't just accept defeat but return quickly to encourage giving up.

 Persistence is therefore important and is a criterion of meaningful functioning in this Domain.